partio-scout/fj16-roihuapp-backend/README.md

 Set database settings as environment variable:

-    For runnig the app normally
+    For running the app normally
     `export DATABASE_URL=postgres://username:password@host:port/databasename`

     For running tests for the app